noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

     - it refers to the object when its used on the right-hand side of a definition, or when it is passed as an argument to an operation
     - it refers to the sealed trait (the type) when it is used in a type annotation
     - check the syntax file for mimicking enums in scala 2
-  - dont forget about the special `apply` definition
+  - dont forget about the special `apply` `unapply` and `toString` definition
     - any entity with an `apply` definition can be invoked like a `fn()`
+    - any entity with an `unapply` definition can be destructured
+    - any entity with an `toString` definition can be printed
   - several standard library definitions have context parameters (e.g anything that relies on Ordering, like List(...).min, or sort fns)
     - each can be modified by defining given instance before invocation